J-YATHISH/CODEWICK/README.md

-# 🌱 CODEWICK: AI-Powered Farming Assistant
+# 🌱 AGRI SAARTI - Revolutionizing Agriculture with AI

-**CODEWICK** is an AI-driven agricultural assistant that empowers farmers through image-based crop diagnosis, voice queries, localized weather-aware advice, and multilingual support — all in a single, intuitive platform.
+**AGRI SAARTI** is an AI-driven agricultural assistant that empowers farmers through image-based crop diagnosis, voice queries, localized weather-aware advice, and multilingual support — all in a single, intuitive platform.

 ---